 ISCI is an interdisciplinary forum for research, reportage and debate.
 Through both empirical and theoretical enquiry we aim to connect rigorous research with emancipatory activism.

-ISCI is institutionally supported by King’s College London and partnered with Harvard University, the University of Hull and the University of Ulster.
-ISCI’s centre page on the King’s College website can be viewed here.
+ISCI is institutionally supported by Queen Mary University of London and partnered with Harvard University, the University of Hull and the University of Ulster.